ANG13T/skytrack/README.md

 - get general avosint information
 - get atc frequency info of airport
 - enter identifier of aircraft or registration or tail number

-## Additional Info (What is ICAO?
-What is a Tail Number?)
-Convert USA hex to ICAO

-ICAO and Tail Numbers follow a mapping system like the following:

-ICAO address	N-Number
-a00001	N1
-a00002	N1A
-a00003	N1AA

-## How does Conversion work?
-ICAO Designations are represented by hexadecimal and have a fixed length of 6.
-This tool only supports U.S. ICAO designations which are denoted by the start letter 'a'.

 ## Support
 If you enjoyed DroneXtract, please consider [becoming a sponsor](https://github.com/sponsors/ANG13T) in order to fund my future projects.